 DCMP.org Redesign and Design System

-During our Discovery engagement with the DCMP team, it was clear that their top goal was to serve up premium media designed for students with sensory disabilities.
+During our Onboarding engagement with the DCMP team, it was clear that their top goal was to serve up premium media designed for students with sensory disabilities.
 The user experience and design centered on making it easy to find and stream videos.
 It also exposed features that instructors could use in their classrooms to make their work more efficient.
 As we coded the website's frontend, we also built a design system of components and styles.

 The new website included public-facing content, password-protected access to the full catalog of videos for students and instructors, and an instructor user interface that enabled them to create and manage access and assignments for students.
 Over the years, DCMP's developers have used the design system to add new functionality to the website.